 “[Vigna and Casey] have produced more than a bitcoin 101: their [book] is a smarter, more holistic take on not just bitcoin, but the potential of all digital currencies to change the way we send each other money.”— Fortune

 Michael Casey is co-author of The Age of Cryptocurrency: a text that explains, with clarity and verve, the concept of cryptocurrency: its origins, its function, and how it impacts everything from government to business to academia.
-An expert on financial innovation, on global capital markets and economics, and a student of what “money” and “value” really mean, Casey conceives of a new digital society in which software and algorithms will replace our outdated, analog legal systems to bring transparency, objectivity, and integrity to the new, knowledge-sharing society that is forming around us.
+An expert on financial innovation, on global capital markets and economics, and a student of what “money” and “value” really mean, Casey conceives of a new digital society in which software and algorithms will replace our outdated, analog legal systems to bring transparency, objectivity, and integrity to the knowledge-sharing society forming around us.
 And next year, he releases The Truth Machine: The Blockchain and the Future of Everything.
-Co-authored (again) with Paul Vigna, this book offers the definitive assessment of blockchain—a story of disruption, power, change, and empowerment that will be read by generations to come.
+Co-authored (again) with Paul Vigna, this book offers the definitive assessment of blockchain, updated for new market realities—a story of disruption, power, change, and empowerment that will be read by generations to come.

 His most recent book is The Social Organism: A Radical Understanding of Social Media to Transform Your Business and Life (co-authored with Oliver Luckett), about how social media behaves just like a living being—and how understanding its form and function can let you navigate the worlds of business, economics, culture, marketing and more with precision and intelligence.

 “[Casey has] written a reported explainer that patiently documents bitcoin’s rise, acknowledges its flaws and highlights its promise.
 Smart and conscientious, The Age of Cryptocurrency is the most thorough and readable account of the short life of this controversial currency.”— The Washington Post